denten-books/plain-text/0-intro.md

 material artifact at once disappears from conciousness and appears within the social sphere as fetish.

-Carroll's recommendations for design guidelines assumed new users, unfamiliar with computing.
-The metaphor eased the transition into the virtual world.
-But once inside, the virtual inhabitant also began to mistake the metaphor for reality and "one thing standing for another" for one thing.
-Reading Carroll and the *Apple Design Guidelines* that he helped engender today, one imagines that the learning promised through conceptual blending would have long happened by now, and after almost half-a-century of computing we would be reaching a level of qualified expertise.
-But once established, the metaphor prevents learning.
-It becomes a shortcut.
-Like Tolstoy's mindless dusting, life at the keyboard passes without reflection or understanding.
+Carroll's recommendations for design guidelines assumed novice users, unfamiliar with computing.
+The metaphor eased their transition into a virtual world.
+But once inside, the virtual inhabitant also began to mistake the metaphor for reality.
+The *Apple Design Guidelines* assumed that learning would happen through metaphor.
+But more than forty years of computing under the guidelines have failed to produce a learned public.
+Instead, the metaphor became a shortcut to learning.
+Once established, it continues to prevent users from literal engagements with computational realities.
+Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.

 For Shklovsky and his cohort, estrangement could "resurrect" the stale image and provoke the "experience of the making of the